-We understand that to Indigenous audiences, the term 'child protection' has negative connotations.
+We acknowledge that to Indigenous audiences, the term 'child protection' has negative connotations.
 When we use the term Indigenous, we are referring specifically to Aboriginals and Torres Strait Islanders.

-It is of the utmost importance to us that we never alienate Indigenous children and their families through language used.
+It is of the utmost importance to us that we never alienate Indigenous children and their families through incorrect or culturally inappropriate language being used.